 Natural selection: An evolutionary process that occurs when certain phenotypes confer an advantage or disadvantage in survival and/or reproductive success.
-This is one of the forces of evolution.
+This is one of the forces of evolution, and it was first identified by Charles Darwin.

 Negative assortative mating: A pattern that occurs when individuals tend to select mates with qualities different from their own.